projectacrn/acrn-hypervisor/doc/tutorials/using_sbl_on_up2.rst

 and the boot process proceeds as follows:

 #.
 SBL verifies and boots the ACRN hypervisor and Service OS kernel
 #.
-Service OS kernel verifies and loads ACRN Device Model and vSBL through ``dm-verity``
+Service OS kernel verifies and loads ACRN Device Model and vSBL
 #. vSBL starts the User-side verified boot process